MicroEJ/Example-Wi-Fi-Setup/com.microej.example.wifi.setup.web/README.md

 None.

 ---
+_Markdown_
-_Copyright 2019 MicroEJ Corp.
+_Copyright 2019-2023 MicroEJ Corp.
 All rights reserved._
-_For demonstration purpose only. _
-_MicroEJ Corp.
-PROPRIETARY.
-Use is subject to license terms._
+_Use of this source code is governed by a BSD-style license that can be found with this software._